The addition of balsamic vinegar to this Balsamic Black Bean Salsa takes the flavor to a new level!

-I have lost track of how many times I have made this salsa.
-It has been my go to appetizer for the last few months whenever I am asked to bring something to a potluck.
-Every time I have made it I’ve been asked for the recipe – that’s a good sign it is definitely a keeper.
+I have lost track of how many times I have made this black bean salsa.
+It has been my go to appetizer for a long time.
+Whenever I am asked to bring something to a potluck, I whip up a batch of this delicious salsa And every time I make it, I am asked for the recipe.
+That is always a sign that the recipe is definitely a keeper.

-Be sure and drain the corn and black beans.
-But I have to admit, I guess I didn’t read the recipe close enough the first time I made it.
-The recipe says to “drain most of the liquid from the salsa before serving.”
-Well, I missed that part and served it with the liquid and loved it.
-I have made that way every time.
-It does make it a bit “souper” but I think the flavors of the balsamic vinegar, salsa verde and lime juice are so yummy together I thought it just made it better.
-So you choose!
+Typically you drain the corn and black beans before you make this salsa.
+But I have to admit I didn’t read the recipe close enough the first time I made it.
+Instead of draining most of the liquid from the salsa before serving, I served it with all of the liquid.
+But I loved it!
+And I have made it that way every time.
+It does make it a bit soupier, but I think the flavors of the balsamic vinegar, salsa verde, and lime juice are so yummy together that the extra liquid just made it better.
+So you can choose!

-You will want to refrigerate the salsa before serving.
-The time in the refrigerator allows those flavors to meld together more and make it even more delicious
+You will want to refrigerate the black bean salsa before serving.
+The time in the refrigerator allows those flavors to meld together more and makes it even more delicious.

 - 1/2 C finely chopped fresh cilantro